agsalguero/simple-test-scanner/readme.md

 `--input`: Path to the folder containing the student answer files and test answer files.

-`--correct`: Score for a correct answer (default: `1.0`).
+`--correct` (optional): Score for a correct answer (default: `1.0`).

-`--wrong`: Penalty for a wrong answer (default: `-0.25`).
+`--wrong` (optional): Penalty for a wrong answer (default: `-0.25`).

-`--variants`: Path to a CSV file containing the assigned variant for each student test.
+`--variants` (optional): Path to a CSV file containing the assigned variant for each student test.
 If not provided, the script will use the variants found in the input folder sequentially (e.g., 0, 1, 2, 0, 1, 2, ...).

+`--backrefs` (optional): Path to the CSV file containing the questions backrefs to the original questions for each test variant.

-`--show_results`: Flag to display the results in the console.
+`--show_results` (optional): Flag to display the results in the console.

-`--pb`: Flag to show progress bar during processing.
+`--pb` (optional): Flag to show progress bar during processing.

 `--output`: Path to the output folder where the results CSV file will be saved.